-The Emergency Solutions Grant Program addresses the need for emergency shelter and transitional housing by allocating up to 60% of total funding each year for Emergency Shelter operations and services.
-However, because of a HUD ruling, transitional housing is no longer an eligible cost.
+The Emergency Solutions Grant Program addresses the need for emergency shelter by funding shelters who provide services outlined by HUD to those who are currently homeless.
 HOME ARP funds will also be available in 2024 and will provide assistance to individuals who are homeless or transitioning out of homelessness.
 Based on the needs assessment completed, funding will be targeted at the area of greatest identified need, or the development of affordable rental housing.